myshoefitter/js-sdk/readme.md

     if (event.type === 'RESULT') {
       // Work with the result - e.g. preselect size in shop console.log('mySHOEFITTER Shoe Size', event.data.result);
     }

+    if (event.type === 'BUTTON' && event.data && event.data.action === 'click') {
+      // Send click event to google tag manager if (typeof gtag === 'function') {
+        gtag('event', 'click', {
+          event_category: 'mySHOEFITTER', // Group or category for the event
+          event_label: 'mySHOEFITTER Button', // Label to identify the event
+          value: 1 // Optional numeric value associated with the event });
+        console.log('mySHOEFITTER button click event sent to Google Analytics.');
+      } else {
+        console.error('gtag function is not defined.');
+      }
+      // Log the event to the console (for debugging purposes) console.log('Shopify button click event sent to Google Analytics.');
+    }
   });